bhk/scam/reference.md

 [Special form]

-This assigns a value to a previously declared global variable.

-Syntax:

     (set NAME VALUE RETVAL?)

+The `set` special form assigns a value to a previously declared global variable.

 NAME is given as a symbol, not a string.
 For example: